Natanf002/BankerAlgorithm/README.md

 Banker's Algorithm
 ==================

-FIX THIS:
-This program simulates various CPU scheduling algorithms using process data from an input file.
+This program simulates the banker's algorithm to avoid a deadlock for systems with multiple instances of each resource type.

 Compilation Instructions:
 ------------------------